redis/redis-doc/commands/zinter.md

-The difference with `ZINTERSTORE` is that the result is returned rather than stored.
+This command is similar to `ZINTERSTORE`, but instead of storing the resulting sorted set, it is returned to the client.

 For a description of the `WEIGHTS` and `AGGREGATE` options, see `ZUNIONSTORE`.